 Secondly, don't forget to keep an eye on the performance of your investments, especially as you get closer to retirement age.
 You are not guaranteed any return on your investments when you retire.
-It is important, then, to move your investments around if you are not happy with the returns that they are generating.
+It is important to move your investments around if you are not happy with the returns that they are generating.

 If you have any questions or concerns about your company's retirement savings plan, schedule an appointment with your human-resources department.
-The odds are that it is your responsibility to maintain your retirement savings plan.
-Don't put it off.

 Visit the Wealth Management page and learn more about planning and retirement.